 While yelling can make your child stop whatever they are doing, it will create more problems for you and them in the future.
 Children always look for new ways to explore things.
 So, if you yell at them to stop them from doing a certain thing, they might pick up something more dangerous the next time, which will have you yelling more.

 This can become a vicious cycle.
 Also, the likelihood of children listening to you after reaching a certain age is very less.
-Yelling at kids can also make them aggressive as they find a way to defend their actions, leading to more poor behavior.
+Yelling at kids can also trigger aggression as they seek to defend their actions, leading to more poor behavior.

 2. It causes changes in the brain

 Yelling is the result of several negative emotions.
-These negative thoughts bombard your child.
+These negative thoughts bombard your child brain chemistry.
 In general, the human brain processes and clings to negative thoughts more than positive ones.
 Frequent yelling can cause significant changes in your child’s developing brain (2).

 3. It can cause depression

 Children who are frequently yelled at develop a sense of low self-esteem and suffer from a lack of confidence, which may lead to poor performance.
 They believe themselves inadequate at performing various activities and develop a poor self-image.
 As a result, they are more likely to have low self-esteem and suffer from depression well into adulthood (3).
 Frequent yelling can profoundly impact children, resulting in persistent feelings of insecurity, withdrawal, and isolation.

 4. It affects health adversely